 Hidden Bullish & Hidden Bearish Divergence Trading

 Hidden divergence is used by traders as a possible sign for a trend continuation after the stock trading price has retraced.
-It's a signal that the original trend is resuming.
+It is a signal that the original trend is resuming.
 This is best setup to trade because it's in same direction as that of the continuing market trend.

-This setup happens when stock price is forming a higher low ( HL ), but the oscillator (indicator) is showing a lower low (LL).
-To remember these setups easily think of them as W shapes on Chart patterns.
+This setup happens when stock price is forming a higher low ( HL ), but the oscillator indicator is displaying a lower low (LL).
+To remember these setups easily think of them as W shapes on Charts.
 It forms when there's a price retracement in an up-ward trend.

-The example explained & illustrated below shows an image of this indices formation, from the screen-shot the stock price made higher low (HL) but the indicator made a lower low (LL), this displays that there was a diverging signal between the stock trading price and indicator.
-This signal displays that soon the stock trading market up trend is going to resume.
+The example explained and shown below shows a screenshot image of this indices formation, from the screen-shot the stock price made higher low (HL) but the indicator made a lower low (LL), this displays that there was a diverging signal between the stock trading price and indicator.
+This signal displays that soon the stock trading market uptrend is going to resume.
 In other words it portrays this was just a retracement in an up-ward trend.

 Stock Indices Trading Hidden Bearish Divergence Pattern

-The example explained & illustrated below shows an image of this indices formation, from the screen-shot the stock trading price made lower high (LH) but the indicator made a higher high (HH), this displays that there was a divergence between the stock trading price & the indicator.
+The example explained & illustrated below illustrates a screen shot of this stock indices formation, from the screen-shot the stock trading price made lower high (LH) but the trading indicator made a higher high (HH), this displays that there was a divergence between the stock trading price & the indicator.
 This displays that soon the stock trading market down trend is going to resume.
-In other words it portrays this was just a retracement in a downward trend.
+In other words it illustrates this was just a retracement in a downwards trend.

 This confirms that a market price retracement move is exhausted and indicates underlying strength of a downward trend.

-Other popular technical indicators used are CCI indicator (CCI), Stochastic Oscillator, RSI and MACD.
-MACD and RSI Indicator are the best indicators.
+Other popular technical indicators used are CCI indicator (CCI), Stochastic Oscillator Indicator, RSI & MACD.
+MACD and RSI Indicator are the best technical indicators.

-NB: Hidden divergence pattern is the best type divergence pattern to trade because it gives a signal that's in the same direction with the current market price trend, thus it has a high reward to risk ratio.
+NB: Hidden divergence pattern setup is the best type divergence setup to trade because it gives a signal that's in the same direction with the current market trend, thus it has a high reward to risk ratio.
 It provides for best possible entry.

-However, a trader should combine this stock trading setup with another indicator like the stochastic oscillator or moving average & buy when indices is oversold, and sell when indices is overbought.
+However, a stock index trader should combine this stock trading setup with another indicator like the stochastic oscillator or moving average & buy when indices is oversold, and sell when indices is overbought.

 Combining Hidden Divergence Pattern with MA Crossover Strategy Method

 A good technical indicator to combine these setups is the moving average indicator using MA cross over technique.
-This will create a good trading strategy.
+This will create a good trade strategy.

 Moving Average Crossover Technique